Sue9104/web-manual/interface/translator-translation-management.md

 ## Overview

-Projects that user works as a translator are displayed with project name, language, priority, deadline and counts of entries that have not been translated.
-Click the blue text in last column and it will jump to these unfinished entries.
+Projects that user works as a translator are displayed with project name, language, priority, deadline, and counts of entries that have not been translated.
+Click the blue text in the last column and it will jump to these unfinished entries.

 ![](/assets/translation_management.overview.png)

 ## Translation

-Entries which are assigned to you and have not been translated are listed here.
+Entries that are assigned to you and have not been translated are listed here.

 ![](/assets/translation_management.translation.png)